 If you need assistance in any phase of your plan, Constellation can help.
 For example, learn how you can make energy efficient upgrades in your facilities without any upfront capital through Constellation's Efficiency Made Easy program.
-Constellation also offers renewable energy solutions such as Constellation also offers renewable energy solutions such as Constellation Offsite Renewables (CORe) and the ability to purchase RECs.
+Constellation also offers renewable energy solutions such as Constellation Offsite Renewables (CORe) and the ability to purchase RECs.
 Finally, Constellation makes it easy to track and analyze energy usage.
 See how the Utility Bill Management Platform can help you monitor your progress on the way to a more sustainable future.

-Finally, our customers have access to the Constellation Navigator team.
-This team leverages advanced technology platforms and expert advisors with decades of industry experience to help businesses solve challenges across the entire energy lifecycle including:
+Finally, our customers have access to Constellation Navigator, which is driven by advanced technology platforms and expert advisors with decades of industry experience to help businesses solve challenges across the entire energy lifecycle including:

+- Data and Analytics

-- Carbon Accounting
+- ► Carbon Accounting

 - Sustainability Advisory

 - ▶ Utility Bill Management

 - ► Rebate Administration